 The recurring theme to playing in the sunshine is the phrase, “Don’t forget your sunscreen!”
-However, in 2012, one dermatologist named Richard Weller shared his studies answering the question: could the sun be good for you?
+However, in 2012, one dermatologist named Richard Weller shared his studies answering the question: Could the sun help lower blood pressure?

 What Weller, originally from Britain, found throughout his studies in Australia and Scotland, was that death from heart disease was higher in northern England and Scotland than the southern parts that received more sun.

-He eliminated factors such as smoking, social class, diet, and all other risk factors and was still left with a higher rate of deaths due to heart disease in northern areas than southern parts.
+He eliminated factors such as smoking, social class, diet, and all other risk factors and still found a higher rate of deaths due to heart disease in northern areas than southern parts.

 This peaked his interest even more and began researching what caused such an increase.
-As he began his research, he found that nitric oxide, which is known to lower blood pressure, was created in the skin as well–not just in the blood stream.
+As he began his research, he found that nitric oxide, which is a molecule that lowers blood pressure, is present in the skin, not just in the bloodstream.

 He found that the higher the nitric oxide, the lower the risk of high blood pressure and heart disease.
 So he went to lengths to test this release of nitric oxide by using UV lamps on patients and see if their blood pressure decreased.

 These UV lamps were UV-A lamps so that they could test if UV rays that do not provide vitamin d were sufficient to create the nitric oxide.
 The results showed that with direct UV-A rays, nitric oxide increased and blood pressure decreased after an equivalent of 30 minutes of sunshine under the lamps.